mauriciopoppe/blog/site/content/notes/learning-french.md

   [Marie Laforêt](https://www.youtube.com/watch?v=oxnX23_494U),
   and [Joe Dassin](https://www.youtube.com/watch?v=V1T5sewxgYk)[^leteindien].
 * **I'm interested in the French culture** - I love traveling and getting to know new cultures.
-  I picked French because French cultural activities match my lifestyle.
+  I picked French because French culture matches how I like to live.
   French people are known for their love of food, their good manners, their love for reading (9/10 French people read at least one book per year), and how they enjoy their leisure time (flânerie is the art of aimlessly strolling through the city streets).